barchart/binary-serializer-public/README.md

 The examples are located in the folder named `Barchart.BinarySerializer.Examples`.

-The tests are located in the folder named `BBarchart.BinarySerializer.Tests`.
+The tests are located in the folder named `Barchart.BinarySerializer.Tests`.